-Cameron Mackintosh’s new production of Boublil and Schönberg’s musical “Miss Saigon,”–a smash hit in London, Broadway and across the UK—is onstage at the Music Hall at Fair Park May 14-26.
+Cameron Mackintosh’s new production of Boublil and Schönberg’s musical “Miss Saigon,” is onstage at the Music Hall at Fair Park May 14-26.
+It’s a smash hit in London, Broadway and across the UK.
 The musical is part of Dallas Summer Musicals (DSM) and Broadway Across America (BAA) Broadway season.

 Single tickets are priced from $25, available at DallasSummerMusicals.org or by calling 800-982-2787.
 Tickets may also be purchased at the Music Hall at Fair Park box office during the run of the show.
 For groups of ten or more, call 214-426-4768.